 Students must comply with the hospital policy regarding communicable/infectious disease.

 Immediate suspension will occur if the student is proven to be under the influence of any illegal drug or alcohol while caring for patients or while involved in any clinical experience while on the UPMC Mercy campus or affiliate campus.
-Students demonstrating behaviors that suggest drug usage or behaviors associated with intoxication will be immediately referred to the director/associate director of the Mercy Hospital School of Nursing.
+Students demonstrating behaviors that suggest drug usage or behaviors associated with intoxication will be immediately referred to the director/associate director of the UPMC Mercy Hospital School of Nursing.
 An immediate drug screen will be obtained.
 Students will be referred to the EAP program sponsored by the Employee Assistance Program (EAP) of UPMC Mercy.
 An assessment will be made by the EAP counselor and appropriate treatment will be recommended.
-The student’s continuation in the MHSN will be dependent upon recommendations of the counselor and the student’s ability to meet program objectives during counseling and treatment.
+The student’s continuation in the nursing program will be dependent upon recommendations of the counselor and the student’s ability to meet program objectives during counseling and treatment.
 The student will sign a written “Work Continuation Contract” with the counselor and director/associate director.
-The contract will stipulate conditions for support and return to school.
-Students will obtain a physician’s release from UPMC Mercy OccuNet prior to returning to school.

-The Mercy Hospital School of Nursing Student Leadership Council is a self-governing organization which helps to: develop professional growth in all students; provide opportunities for self-directed leadership; develop social activities to foster congenial relationships among students; and provide opportunities for student representation on school committees.
+The UPMC Schools of Nursing Student Service Committee is a self-governing organization which helps to: develop professional growth in all students; provide opportunities for self-directed leadership; develop social activities to foster congenial relationships among students; and provide opportunities for student representation.

 The Student Nurses Association of Pennsylvania (SNAP) is a state-wide organization for student nurses associated with the National Student Nurse Association.
 The purpose of SNAP is to acquaint students with the professional, civic, and legislative responsibilities.
 Through SNAP, students become acquainted with the functions and accomplishments of the graduate nurse professional organizations.
 MHSN maintains a chapter of SNAP.
 As members, students participate in various events, including the annual state-wide convention.
 Participation in SNAP activities gives students the chance to interact with student nurses from other nursing programs.